godobject/bit_set/README.md

    [pikacode]:  https://pikacode.com/godobject/bit_set/

-You can get the latest source code with the following command, while exchanging the placeholder for one of the mirror URLs:
+You can get the latest source code with the following command, while exchanging the placeholder for one of the mirror URIs:

-    git clone MIRROR_URL
+    git clone MIRROR_URI

 #### Tags and cryptographic verification

-The final commit before each released gem version will be marked by a tag named like the version with a prefixed lower-case "v", as required by Semantic Versioning.
-Every tag will be signed by my [OpenPGP public key][openpgp] which enables you to verify your copy of the code cryptographically.
+The final commit before each released gem version will be marked by a tag named like the version with a prefixed lower-case "v".
+Every tag will be signed by Alexander E. Fischer's [OpenPGP public key][openpgp] which enables you to verify your copy of the code cryptographically.

    [openpgp]: https://aef.name/crypto/aef-openpgp.asc